TIShohan/notunpath_app/project_status.md

 ## 📊 **Project Overview**

-**নতুনপথ (Notun Poth)** is a **mobile-first web application** designed for Bangladeshi adolescents and parents, providing health education, mental wellness support, and AI-powered assistance.
+**নতুনপথ (Notun Poth)** is a **mobile-first web application** designed for Bangladeshi adolescents and parents, providing health education, mental wellness support, AI-powered assistance, doctor consultation, and anonymous Q&A forum.
 This is a university project focused on breaking cultural taboos around adolescent health education in Bangladesh.

 ---